jjdelvalle/jblog/_posts/2021-01-18-gradcafe-data.md

 <figure>
   <img src="{{site.url}}/assets/gpa_inflation.png" alt="GPA plotted across years"/>
-  <figcaption>Fig. 2: Stats generated using all submissions for all institutions</figcaption>
+  <figcaption>Fig. 2: GPA average across all fields over the years</figcaption>
 </figure>

 However, it may just be that top applicants, i.e. GradCafe users and maybe even you, reading this post, aren't too affected by the grade inflation problem as they may be perfectly capable of achieving top-notch grades without any extrinsical help.